Uniswap/docs/docs/V3/reference/interfaces/IERC20Minimal.md

 #### Return Values:
 | Type          | Description                                                                  |
 | :------------ | :--------------------------------------------------------------------------- |
-| address | true for a successful transfer, false for an unsuccessful transfer
+| bool | true for a successful transfer, false for an unsuccessful transfer
 ### allowance
 ```solidity
   function allowance(